 Appearance is what we all see first.
 To be honest, it’s our very first judgment call.

-Sometimes we judge people by their appearances; not giving a chance to their character to play a role.
+Sometimes we judge people by their appearances; not giving them a chance to their character to play a role.

 This is exactly what this novel shows us.
 Charlie, although by the looks of his and his family, is poor.
 They have all the issues of the world.
 But in reality, they are kind-hearted and pure people.